Johnny-Morgan/hike-logger/README.md

 - An option for a user to submit additional hike statistics such as the elevation gain, total ascent or descent.

-- A secton for a user to store personal notes about the hike that they can keep private or mark as public should they wish to do so.
+- A section for a user to store personal notes about the hike that they can keep private or mark as public should they wish to do so.

 ## Technologies Used